erkkah/timogrios/README.md

 If it launches, continue to the next step.

-*Don't worry if the app runs a bit slowly in the Simulator.*
+> *Don't worry if the app runs slowly in the Simulator.*

 ### Basics